 This simple tempeh recipe is baked and then tossed in teriyaki sauce and placed back in the oven.
 This is essential if you want that flavorful caramelized coating.

-Add it to Buddha bowls, stir-fries, or simply over white rice with spring onions.
+Add it to grain bowls, stir-fries, or simply over white rice with spring onions.
 The serving options are endless!

 Helpful Equipment